ramyanarra07/HALF_ADDER_SUBTRACTOR/README.md

 ## *Result:*
-The code is excecuted successfully.
+The program is verified successfully using the software quartus prime.